The Canadian Institutes of Health Research (CIHR) in partnership with the Natural Sciences and Engineering Research Council (NSERC).

-Eligibility of Partner(s)
+Eligibility of Partner(s):

-The guidelines for partnership are:
+The guidelines for the partnership are:

 - One (1) organization must be designated as the Principal KTU in the Letter of Intent (LOI).
 Other KTUs may be described in the LOI Knowledge Translation plan, as appropriate.
 KTUs can be from the private, public or voluntary sectors.

 - At both the LOI and full application stages, applicants must demonstrate the capacity of the Principal KTU organization to use the knowledge generated by providing relevant details in a Knowledge Translation plan.
 Failure to do so may result in withdrawal of the application.
 Activities focused on sharing the research findings or brokering relationships with stakeholders are not typically sufficient for the Principal KTU role.